ManticoreGamesInc/platform-documentation/src/extensions.md

 * :fa-download: Download: <a title="External Editor Autocomplete" href="/assets/luacompleterc.zip">luacompleterc.zip</a>
 * :fa-angle-double-right: Install: Extract the `.luacompleterc` file to your `CORE\Prod\Platform\Saved\Maps` folder.

-!!! note
+!!! note "Note for Visual Studio Code:"
-    For VS Code, you need to add the folder containing `.luacompleterc` to the library settings of the Lua Language Server extension.
+    You need to add the folder containing `.luacompleterc` to the library settings of the Lua Language Server extension.

     Example: `"Lua.workspace.library": {"E:\\CORE\\Dev\\Platform\\Saved\\Maps\\": true}`